-Following a gastric bypass or any bariatric surgery, you will need to follow a special diet.
-During the first 5 days you may be on a liquid only diet.
-Then as you progress onto foods you will begin with foods that are smooth in texture.
+Following a gastric bypass or any bariatric surgery, you will need to follow a special diet, no solid foods.
+During the first 5 days, you may be on a liquid only diet.
+Then as you progress onto foods, you will begin with foods that are smooth in texture.
 These are called pureed food.

 What Is Puree?

 Puree is liquidised food without and lumps and bumps.
 It is a smooth, thick liquid that can be easily consumed.

 There are a few different ways to puree food.
 You can use a blender or food processor.